DimitarMilushev/FMI_Project_mityorrent/README.md

 - CLI-based UI where the user can pass commands

 ##### Design
-For the UI application I've decided on a Command Pattern behavior as it abstracts UI components logic from the rest of the modules and is perfect if we want to implement a feature like `undo`.
+For the client application I've decided on a Command Pattern behavior as it abstracts UI components logic from the rest of the modules and is perfect if we want to implement a feature like `undo`.